 This page will guide you on the way animations work on Pikifen, and how to make your own.

 An animation is a collection of images that flip in quick succession to give the illusion of movement.
 For instance, for a Pikmin's attack animation, it would consist of an image (also called a frame or a sprite) with the Pikmin clinging on, an image with it reeling its head back, an image with it swinging the head forward, and an image where the stem shows recoil from impacting something.
 By quickly flipping through these images, it gives the illusion that the Pikmin is moving.

 Starting some animations

 Before beginning to animate an object, you must have that object on the game's data (see the object types tutorial), as well as some images to be used as the sprites.
-In order to be consistent with the style, the images should be in a top-down perspective.
-Each image must also show the object facing the right.
-Although it is possible to place each image in a different file, it is a lot more efficient to have all (or most) images for the object within the same file, separated by a grid.
-These are what is known as "spritesheets".
+The images should be in a top-down perspective and show the object facing the right.
+Although it is possible to place each image in a different file, it is a lot more efficient to have all (or most) images for the object within the same file.
+These are what are known as "spritesheets".
 For examples, see the spritesheets that come with the engine.